Research Finds Surprising Thing That Can Boost Your Child’s Brain Development

-- Consider planting some trees and shrubs in your surrounding area, or start a small garden in your balcony or backyard
+- Consider planting some trees and shrubs in your surrounding area, or start a small garden on your balcony or backyard.

-- Decorate your home in a nature-theme, using greens, natural fragrances, flowers, etc.
+- Decorate your home with a nature theme, using greens, natural fragrances, flowers, etc.

 - Speak to your children’s school authorities to arrange green spaces in and around the school compound.
 You can also volunteer for nature workshops, nature walks, gardening activities, etc.

 - Encourage your child to take an interest in nature by pointing out different types of birds, insects, plants, etc. This will up his desire to go outdoors and explore for himself.

 So, what are you waiting for?
 Time to go out under the sun with your children, explore the beautiful world of nature, and watch your little ones get smarter each day!